 Process of silage making for Dairy Farming:

-Silage can be made from any green crop which is rich in carbohydrates like maize, sorghum, sugarcane, pearl millet.
-The process of silage making is following:
+Silage can be made from any green crop which is rich in carbohydrates like maize, sorghum, sugarcane and pearl millet.
+The process of silage-making is following:

-- First of all, we need machinery for cutting and chopping of fodder, chopping size must be 2-3 cm. after chopping it must be stored anaerobically as early as possible to preserve its moisture.
+- First of all, we need machinery for cutting and chopping fodder, chopping size must be 2-3 cm.
+After chopping it must be stored anaerobically as early as possible to preserve its moisture.